Suspect ‘covered in blood’ taken to jail on murder charge following burglary call in Wellsburg

 WELLSBURG, W.Va.
-(WTRF) — Around 6:20 Saturday morning, the Brooke County Sheriff’s Department got a call of a possible burglary at 2645 Charles Street where a neighbor saw a window busted in.
+(WTRF) — Around 6:20 Saturday morning, the Brooke County Sheriff’s Department got a call of a possible burglary at 2645 Charles Street where a neighbor saw a window open.

 Officers responded to the scene, where they found a window busted in with an air conditioning unit.
-And once in the home, dispatch found the man of the residence, dead in the kitchen.
+And once in the home, dispatch says they found the man of the residence dead in the kitchen.

 After securing the scene, this is where lead investigator Lieutenant Micah Knisley says the suspect came back to the apartment, “covered in blood.”